garden-io/garden/docs/guides/running-service-in-local-mode.md

 The startup, readiness and liveness probes are disabled for all services running in local mode.
 This has been done because of some technical reasons.

-The lifecycle of a local service can be completely controlled by a user.
+The lifecycle of a local app can be completely controlled by a user.
 Thus, the health checks may be unwanted and obstructing.

-The k8s cluster readiness checks are applied to a proxy container which sends the traffic to the local service.
+The k8s cluster readiness checks are applied to a proxy container which sends the traffic to the local app.
-When a readiness probe happens, the target local service and the relevant port forward are not ready yet.
+When a readiness probe happens, the target local app and the relevant port forward are not ready yet.
 Thus, the readiness probe can cause the failure of the _local mode_ startup.

 The liveness checks can cause unnecessary re-deployment of the proxy container in the target cluster.
-Also, those checks create some extra traffic to the local service.
+Also, those checks create some extra traffic to the local app.
 That might be noisy and unnecessary if the local service is running in the debugger.

 ### Configuring local mode for `container` action type